Lactic Acid Creams and Lotions

 Again, be sure to protect yourself from the sun when using a lactic acid cream or lotion, as sun sensitivity is a common side effect of any lactic acid treatment.

-To learn more about lactic acid, check out the links on the next page.
+To learn more about lactic acid, check out the links below.